HorizonWind2004/horizonwind2004.github.io/_pages/about.md

 Projects
 ------

-I'm an ACGN lover so I'm enthusiastic about the projects which can generate impressive images/videos/music.
+I'm an ACGN lover QAQ so I'm enthusiastic about the projects which can generate impressive images/videos/music.
 Here are some of my projects:

 - Author of **Iterative Editing Mode** in [MIGC: Multi-Instance Generation Controller for Text-to-Image Synthesis](https://github.com/limuloo/MIGC).  ![GitHub stars](https://img.shields.io/github/stars/limuloo/MIGC?style=social)